miniHuiHui/SimpleRL-reason-GRPO/README.md

 # SimpleRL-reason-GRPO

-This repo contains GRPO implementation of [SimpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason/)
+This repo contains GRPO implementation of [SimpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason/).
+The GRPO implementation is based on OpenRLHF.

 ## Quick Start